LCC-CIT/CS233JS-CourseMaterials/CS233JS_Syllabus.md

 #### Weekly Quizzes

-Weekly quizzes are given that cover the required reading and tutorial videos for that week.
-They are "open book" (or video).
+Weekly quizzes are given that cover the required reading and/or tutorial videos for that week.
+They are "open book".

 #### Midterm and Final Quizzes

 The midterm and final quizzes are given in weeks 5 and 11.
 See the course schedule for exact dates and times.
-Quizzes are "closed book", but students may prepare a 8 1/2 x 11 sheet of notes to refer to during the quiz.
+These are "closed book", but students may prepare a 8 1/2 x 11 sheet of notes to refer to during the quiz.
 These quizzes may be taken either:

-- On-campus students (hybrid modality) will take the quiz in the classroom during the normal class time.
+- On-campus in the classroom during the normal class time.
-- Online students will take the quiz in the Instructional Testing Center in the Center Building, room 311.
-See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.
+- In [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services), in the Center Building, room 311.
+See their web site for testing times and procedures.
+- Students who live outside the Eugene-Springfield area need to contact their instructor at least two weeks before the midterm or final to arrange an alternate testing venue.

 ### Code Reviews

-Students will work in groups of two or three, to review the *beta* versions of each other’s lab assignment solutions.
-The code review does not affect the grade of the student whose work is being reviewed.
+Students will work in groups of two or three, to review the *beta* (draft) versions of each other’s lab assignment solutions.
+Students will be graded on the accuracy of their code reviews.
+The review will not affect the grade of the student whose work is being reviewed.

 ### Academic Honesty